-In June 2011, we signed a fixed monthly fee agreement with Orrick, Herrington and Sutcliffe LLP (Orrick), our lead legal counsel for our lawsuit against Alnylam and AlCana.
-Under this agreement, from March 2012 onwards, we will be required to reimburse Orrick for expenses incurred but no further payments will be required for professional fees.
-If we are successful in this lawsuit we will also pay a fee to Orrick.
+We have a fixed monthly fee agreement with Orrick, Herrington and Sutcliffe LLP (Orrick), our lead legal counsel for our lawsuit against Alnylam and AlCana.
+Under this agreement, from March 2012 onwards, we are required to reimburse Orrick for expenses incurred but no further payments will be required for professional fees unless we are successful in the litigation.
+If we are successful in this lawsuit we will pay a success-fee to Orrick and all unpaid professional fees will become payable.
 We have not recorded this contingent obligation due to uncertainties related to the outcome of this lawsuit.
-At March 31, 2012, the contingent obligation was \$7.4 million (US\$7.4 million).
+At June 30, 2012, the contingent obligation, if we are successful in the lawsuit, is a minimum of \$12.8 million (US\$12.5 million).